Mauby

-Mauby, also known as madi, maví, mobi, mabi, and maubi, is a tree bark-based beverage grown, and widely consumed, in the Caribbean.
+Mauby, also known as madi, maví, mobi, mabi and maubi, is a tree bark-based beverage grown, and widely consumed, in the Caribbean.
 It is made with sugar and the bark and/or fruit of certain species in the genus Colubrina including Colubrina elliptica and Colubrina arborescens, a small tree native to the northern Caribbean and south Florida.
 Recipes usually include other ingredients as well, spices such as aniseed being very common.
 Mauby was traditionally a fermented beverage made in small batches, but is now predominantly a commercial non-fermented soft drink.

+It is often bought as a pre-made syrup and then mixed with water (sparkling or still) to the consumer's taste, but many make it themselves at home or purchase it from neighbourhood producers or street sellers.
+The mauby has been known to cause an initial laxative reaction unexpected to many first-time drinkers.
+Its taste is initially sweet, somewhat like root beer or sarsaparilla, but changes to a prolonged, but not astringent bitter aftertaste.